mkrzyzanska/BuckwheatNicheModelling/README.md

 *Krzyzanska.
 M. Harriet V. Hunt, Enrico R. Crema, Martin K. Jones.
 2021.
 'Modelling the potential niche of domesticated buckwheat in China: archaeological evidence, environmental constraints, and climate change.'*

 The repository is organised into four main directories: [data](data), [notebooks](notebooks), [R](R), [stan_models](stan_models) and [outputs](outputs).
 The [data](data) directory contains data which was compiled for the analysis and is not available online in other places.
-All the other other data needed for the analysis can be obtained with the script included in this repository.
-[Notebooks](notebooks) directory includes Jupyter Notebooks written in R with all the scripts for data extraction, and model preparation, as well as scripts for generating figures and and other relevant output files.
-[R](R) directory contains R scripts with utility functions and plotting themes used in the scripts; [stan_models](stan_models) directory contains the code for the stan model and [outputs](outputs) direcotry contains all of the outputs of the analysis (including intermediary outputs, provided that they don't exceed 100 MB - in which case they can be reproduced with the scripts provided).
+All the other data needed for the analysis can be obtained with the script included in this repository.
+[Notebooks](notebooks) directory includes Jupyter Notebooks written in R with all the scripts for data extraction, and model preparation, as well as scripts for generating figures and other relevant output files.
+[R](R) directory contains R scripts with utility functions and plotting themes used in the scripts; [stan_models](stan_models) directory contains the code for the stan model and [outputs](outputs) directory contains all of the outputs of the analysis (including intermediary outputs, provided that they don't exceed 100 MB - in which case they can be reproduced with the scripts provided).

 ## [Data](data)